dart-lang/site-www/src/_guides/language/evolution.md

 As the previous example shows, other comments can appear before the `@dart` comment.

-To learn how language versioning works, check out the [language versioning specification][language versioning feature].
+To learn how and why the Dart team developed this versioning method, check out the [language versioning specification][].

 [2.8 breaking changes]: https://github.com/dart-lang/sdk/issues/40686
 [calling native C code]: /guides/libraries/c-interop